erdalzeynep/snapweb/README.md

 # Snapweb

-This is a project that provides RESTful services to capture the screenshots of given website URLs and store them to download them later at any point in the future.
+This is a project that provides RESTful services to capture the screenshots of given website URLs by using PhantomJS Selenium web driver and store them to download them later at any point in the future.

 ## Prerequisites